 Galactic Diffuse Emission - Galactic Diffuse Emission consists of many components: truly diffuse emission from the interstellar medium, the extragalactic background, whose origin is not firmly established yet and the contribution from unresolved and faint Galactic point sources.
 One approach to unravel these components is to study the diffuse emission from the interstellar medium, which traces the interactions of high energy particles with interstellar gas and radiation fields.

-Active Galaxies - Gamma-ray flares from active galaxies were first discovered by EGRET in 1992.
+Active Galaxies - Gamma-ray flares can be produced in active galaxies.
 Time resolved gamma-ray observations are required to explore the physics and energetics of the flares.
 Active galaxies are those with unusually bright centers that show evidence of particle acceleration to speeds approaching that of light itself.
 These are super massive black holes that spew forth tremendous amounts of energy from jets emerging along their axis of rotation.
-G

 Solar Flares - A solar flare is an enormous explosion in the solar atmosphere involving sudden bursts of particle acceleration, plasma heating and bulk mass motion.
 It is believed to result from the sudden release of energy stored in magnetic fields that thread through the solar corona in active regions around sunspots.
 Gamma-ray spectroscopy of strong solar flares reveals powerful particle accelerators producing nuclear emission and decay lines.
 Solar flares were first detected from their signatures in visible light.
 These so called "white light" flares are rarely reported since they are difficult to detect against the intense and constant visible light from the photosphere.